Becoming the 44th state on July 10, 1890, Wyoming was famous for fur trapping and coal production.

 South Pass City, Wyoming

 In the late 1860s, South Pass City, located in Fremont County, was one of the state’s most popular regions.
 When gold was discovered here, the news attracted many miners to this city.
-There are enough records to indicate that over 2,000 miners lived here at the town’s peak time.
-South Pass City’s primary purpose was to mine gold used to support the development of the city’s businesses.
+There are enough records to indicate that over 2,000 miners lived here at the town’s peak.
+South Pass City’s primary purpose was to mine gold to support the city’s business development.

 However, within a decade, by 1872, the American mining industry witnessed a downfall.
 The depletion of natural resources and the decline of the mining business led many people to move away.
 Today, around 20 houses can be seen that have been restored to their original glory, acting as a way to travel back in time.

 Atlantic City, located near South Pass City, was also one of the leading mining hubs in the 1860s when gold was discovered.
 Though the fame was short-lived, it was enough for the city to build hotels, restaurants, opera houses, dance halls, breweries, and more.

 The city witnessed many miners who had come here to try their luck at finding gold.
 Therefore, it had many sources of entertainment to keep everyone occupied.